Zerbinati/exeToNNUE/README.md

 # exeToNNUE
-Tool to extract the embedded net from a "nnue-like" EXE file
+Tool to extract the embedded "nnue-like" net of an engine executable<p>

+command : exeToNNUE.exe engine_with_embedded_net.exe or<br>
+drag and drop your engine_with_embedded_net.exe file onto the exeToNNUE.exe<br>